The Diary of Zahrassa Barahir: Act 1, Chapter 13Middas, 3rd of Heartfire, 4E 201The Diary of Zahrassa Barahir: Act 1

 So I finally got around to putting my actual first name on here.
 I've gone by my pseudonym for a while on here because I'm a paranoid fuck, but...well, I've gotten a bit better about that, ha.|

-I'm eighteen, neurotic, and a writer.
+I'm nineteen, neurotic, and a writer.
 I seem like an egotistical jackass but I'm actually not, I just pretend to be so I feel better about myself.
 I enjoy doing stupid shit for other's amusement, video games, and playing with my babies (cats, in case you were wondering).

 I'm in my first year of studying for a degree in Creative Writing and will probably go into editing, but my dream job is to be a stand-up comedian.
 I'm also thinking about minoring in IT because I spend a lot of time screaming at technology.

-I've been writing Hetalia fanfiction as of late, because I don't have the time to commit to something of my own at this time.
+I've been writing Skyrim fanfiction as of late, because I don't have the time to commit to something of my own at this time.
 I also want to save any ideas I get for NaNoWriMo, which I have won five years in a row.

 I'm extremely skilled at knitting and crochet, which I do a lot in my free time.
 I make very cute baby hats and can churn a bunch out in one day as long as I don't have any cuts on my fingers.
 But I just recently moved to the land of snow and crack-houses (aka Northern Pennsylvania) and accidentally left all of my supplies behind.
 Sob.

 I also draw on occasion, but I'm not all that good at it.
 I'm actually terrible at it.
 I mostly do it to get a feel for what my characters look like or if I'm stuck in a boring class.

 I speak fluent English and German, enough Russian to not get shot, and am learning Finnish.